- What We Do

 Donating securities to United Way involves two easy steps:

-- Complete United Way’s Gift of Securities Share Transfer Form (PDF – 152 KB) and contact us to let us know to expect your donation.
+- Complete United Way’s Gift of Securities Share Transfer Form (PDF / DOC) – and contact us to let us know to expect your donation.
 At this time, we will provide you with our brokerage account information.
 Please note that the Share Transfer Form is for United Way’s records and does not initiate transfer of the securities.

 - Instruct your broker to transfer your securities to United Way’s brokerage account.
 Please do not transfer securities to United Way without notifying us first.

-For questions or assistance, please contact Elizabeth McKeown, Leadership & Major Gifts Officer at 905-474-9974 x240 or email@example.com.
+For questions or assistance please contact Elizabeth McKeown, Associate Director, Major Individual Giving at 905-474-9974 x.
+240 or email@example.com.

 Frequently Asked Questions about Gifts of Securities